steven-smith-IT/quartz-ssmith/content/index.md

 My hope is that in writing my all of these things down I'll be able to learn in public and also help myself remember things in the future.

+All of my documents currently live in [[Documentation/|Documentation/]] .
+I'm leaving this link here just to make sure folks on mobile can see the pages.

 ---
 # Recently Updated Pages